percona/pmm_dump_docs/docs/testing.md

 $ make run-tests
 ```

-This command will initialize test setup, then run all tests, then shutdown the test setup.
-If any of tests fails, all subsequent tests will be stopped.
+This command will initialize the test setup, then run all tests, then shut down the test setup.
+If any of the tests fail, all subsequent tests will be stopped.

-## Running End-To-End(e2e) Tests
+## Running End-To-End (e2e) Tests

 Run